PokaNorbert/GoogleDrive-API_Postman_Newman/Readme.md

 <h2>Defects found</h2>

-No bugs were identified in this testing session.
+No bugs/defects were identified in this testing session.

 <h2>Conclusions</h2>